MultiagentDynamics/Human-Machine-Shepherding/README.md

 1. To return to the title screen at any time, press the Escape key.

 ### Code Contents
 Note: Unity is required to view and edit the software.
-The code was created and tested using [Unity Release 2017.4.16f1](https://unity3d.com/unity/qa/lts-releases).
+Requires [Unity Release 2017.4.16f1] or newer (https://unity3d.com/unity/qa/lts-releases).
 - Once downloaded, the project folder to open using Unity is titled ```ShepherdingTask_HumanSocialMotorSolutions```

 Summary of content within the ```ShepherdingTask_HumanSocialMotorSolutions\Scripts``` subfolder.